 Some antibiotic and medicines used to treat infections (e.g. trimethoprim, moxifloxacin)

-Medicines used to treat fungal disease (e.g. Amphotericin B by injection, fluconazole)
+Medicines used to treat fungal disease (e.g. Amphotericin B (amphotericin) by injection,

 Some anti-inflammatory medicines (including high dose aspirin, ibuprofen) for pain

 Medicines used to treat mental illnesses such as some medicines for epilepsy, anxiety,

 schizophrenia and some other antidepressants (e.g. lithium, tricyclic antidepressants,

 antipsychotics drugs, neuroleptics such as: droperidol, haloperidol, chlorpromazine,

 Antiparasitic medicines used to treat certain types of malaria (e.g. chloroquine).